syxanash/joshua_bot/SPIONCINO.md

 /takevideo | sends a 10 seconds video from the camera module.
 You need to edit the source code if you don't have the camera module, take a look at the method `take_video()` from `old_spione.rb`
-/wifinfo | returns the WiFi access point name which the Raspberry Pi is connected to and the IP address used on the network /remote | is an interactive command which allows you to poweroff the machine, reboot it or restart the Telegram Bot /macscan | see description below
+/wifinfo | returns the WiFi access point name which the Raspberry Pi is connected to and the IP address used on the network /remote | is an interactive command which allows you to poweroff the machine, reboot it or restart the Telegram Bot /whoishome | see description below

-## Macscan
+## Who is Home?

-Out of the box Spioncino folder will contain a plugin called `/macscan`.
+Out of the box Spioncino folder will contain a plugin called `/whoishome`.
 This plugin lists the devices connected to the network the bot is running from.
 It uses the tool `arp-scan` in order to perform the scan of the subnet.
 You can also specify a file which contains a list of aliases for each address.
 The file should be in the following format:
 ```
 [
     {